+FIGURE 7 Genetic architecture of local adaptation.
 Genotype-environment association (GEA) results for BayPass and GWA methods are plotted for eight environmental variables: elevation, mean annual air temperature, mean annual surface temperature, mean annual rainfall, mean annual leaf area index (LAI), mean annual soil moisture, latitude, and longitude.
 The BayPass XtX statistic is plotted on the bottom facet.
 Each triangle represents the marker with peak significance value within each region for each method.
-Regions are shown as rectangles plotted behind the peak marker position and their width is determined as described in the Materials and Methods.
-The peak markers and regions are colored by their type (red = GEA region, orange = GWA region, purple = BayPass region, blue = XtX region).
+Regions are shown as rectangles plotted behind the peak marker position and their width is determined, as described in Materials and Methods.
+The peak markers and regions are coloured by their type (red, GEA region; orange, GWA region; purple, BayPass region; blue, XtX region).
 The GEA regions represent cases where BayPass, GWA, and XtX regions overlap.
 The overlap for BayPass and GWA are considered within the same environmental variable.
 If overlap exists, then the smaller of the two overlapping regions is compared to the XtX statistic.
 If the smaller of the two regions overlaps with the XtX statistic, then the region is determined to be a GEA region and plotted in red for each environmental variable.
-Genomic position is plotted along the x-axis in megabases and by chromosome.
+Genomic position is plotted along the x-axis in megabases and by chromosome nematode genera have been heavily studied, for example, Oscheius, Pristionchus, Steinernema, and Heterorhabditis (Campos-Herrera et al., 2015; Sommer & McGaughran, 2013; Stock, 2015).
+We isolated many Oscheius but no Pristionchus or Steinernema nematodes.
+Interestingly, we did isolate entomopathogenic Heterorhabditis nematodes from two samples (Supporting Information 2).
+The presence of Heterorhabditis and absence of Steinernema is consistent with occurrence patterns of entomopathogenic nematodes on other tropical islands (Kour et al., 2020).
+Similar to previous studies, we found that Hawaiian C. elegans strains harbour high levels of genetic diversity relative to strains found in most other sampling locations, particularly locations in Europe (Andersen et al., 2012; Lee et al., 2021; Richaud et al., 2018; Rockman & Kruglyak, 2009).
+The C. elegans niche on the Hawaiian Islands is higher in elevation, cooler, drier, and less impacted by introduced plant communities and human disturbance than other selfing Caenorhabditis species.
+Importantly, our longitudinal sampling strategy uncovered multiple sites across various islands where C. elegans can be sampled reliably over time, enabling more detailed examinations of the temporal patterns of genetic variation in the species with additional sampling in the future.
+Furthermore, our quantitative measures of the C. elegans niche will allow for targeted exploration of new sampling locations on Hawaiian Islands and perhaps other Pacific Islands.
+In general, surveys of other islands in the Pacific and continental regions across the Pacific Rim will help contribute to our understanding of the evolutionary forces shaping the current patterns of genetic diversity.